 We recognize the value of your time.
 Except in emergency situations we try to be on time for you.
 If for some reason you cannot keep your appointment, we ask that you notify us at least 24 hours in advance to avoid a cancellation fee.
 In the event of dental emergencies, you may reach us by calling our office anytime.

 Your aim as a parent and our aim as your child's dentist are the same: to keep your child's teeth and mouth in good health and to make the process of doing so a pleasant one for all.
 If, at any time, you have any questions regarding any treatment, fee or service, please discuss them with us promptly and openly.
 We will make every effort to promote a long-term, mutually satisfying relationship.

-Commerce Park Children’s Dentistry & Orthodontics serves families in Bridgeport, Huntington, Shelton, and the greater Fairfield and New Haven county areas.
+Commerce Park Children’s Dentistry & Orthodontics serves families in Bridgeport, Shelton, Westport, and the greater Fairfield and New Haven county areas.
 We have helped thousands of local children start their journey toward a lifetime of healthy smiles.
-Please contact our Huntington or Bridgeport office today for more information about our services or to schedule an appointment for your child!
+Please contact our Shelton, Westport or Bridgeport office today for more information about our services or to schedule an appointment for your child!

 We look forward to greeting you and your child!

 Lawrence Dinkes, DDS